stormid/components/packages/cookie-banner/README.md

 ```

 ## API
-The Object returned from init exposes the interface
+The Object returned from initialisation exposes the interface
 ```
 {
     getState, a Function that returns the current state Object